Ap6pack/WAFBypassInjector/README.md

 - Ideal for bypassing WAFs and testing server behavior under various payload sizes.

 ## How It Works
-The extension adds a new option to the context menu when right-clicking inside the HTTP request editor.
-After selecting "WAFBypassInjector," the user is prompted to specify how many kilobytes of random text to generate.
-The text is then inserted into the request body.
+The extension adds a new option, "WAFBypassInjector," to the context menu when right-clicking within either an intercepted request or a request in the Repeater tab.
+After selecting this option, the user is prompted to specify the number of kilobytes of random text to generate.
+The generated text is then inserted into the request body.

 ## Requirements
 - Burp Suite (Community or Professional)